preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 + **Owner**: One or more owners of the channel must be added.
 This is just information about who is responsible.
 The name/names will be shown when channels are listed.
 + **Administrator**: One or more administrators of the channel must be added.
 Administrators approve or reject publication to the channel.
 An administrator also has Publisher permissions to the channel.
 + **Publisher**: One or more publishers can be added.
 This is not mandatory.
 The colleagues you add here can publish to the channel without approval.
-+ **Targeting filter**: This is a bit different compared to targeting elsewhere in Omnia.
-Targeting for the channel can be used to add a mandatory subscription to the channel for colleagues or groups.
++ **Force channel description to target group**: Targeting for the channel can be used to add a mandatory subscription to the channel for colleagues or groups.
+If you want to do that, select this option.
++ **Targeting filter**: Shown when the option above is selected.
+Targeting settings are done the same way as in other places in Omnia, but the result is different.
+For the colleagues or groups targeted, a mandatory subscription to the channel is added.

 3. Save when you're done.